 Some exceptions to the eligibility requirements for Fannie Mae's 2-4 unit guidelines exist.
 While most properties must meet certain criteria, such as down payment requirements and property eligibility, there may be specific situations where borrowers can qualify even if they don't meet all the typical guidelines.

-However, it's important to note that these exceptions won't apply to high-balance mortgage loans and manually underwritten loans.
+However, these exceptions do not apply to high-balance mortgage loans and manually underwritten loans.
 So, if you're considering a 2-4 unit property and want to explore your options, ensure you understand the specific eligibility criteria Fannie Mae sets.

 Overview of Fannie Mae's Guidelines for 2-4 Unit Properties